 They didn't stay for the long haul.

-And maybe, you know, it it all shuffled up.
+And maybe, you know, it all shuffles up.

-You have the candidates playing against each other in different states and they decide to get out.
+You have the candidates playing against each other in different states.

 They didn't stay for the long haul.

-And I'd rather have the candidate who stayed for the long haul and said, I'm going to try to do this and try to win this, because to me that's a candidate is going to stay for the long haul and basically have, you know, once you president and once to take this, you know, once say I'm in it for the long haul.
+And I'd rather have the candidate who stayed for the long haul and said, I'm going to try to do this and try to win this, because to me, that's a candidate that is going to stay for the long haul and basically wants to be president and wants to take this, you know, wants to say I'm in it for the long haul.

 I'm going to get out.

-This is a city of fifty thousand people uh due to uh the exp expensive repairs of its trash incinerator.
+This is a city of 50,000 people due to the expensive repairs of its trash incinerator.

-Uh so the state of Pennsylvania or at any rate its capital city is in a pretty parlous position at the moment, Laurie.
+So the state of Pennsylvania, or at any rate, its capital city, is in a pretty powerless position at the moment, Laurie.

-We worry about the national government having sixteen trillion dollars of debt.
+We worry about the national government having $16 trillion of debt.

-But when you look at the debts held by uh your capital city there in Pennsylvania and other bankrupt cities uh the smallest city in the smallest state Central Falls Rhode Island is also bankrupt I learned from national review.
+But when you look at the debts held by your capital city there in Pennsylvania and other bankrupt cities, the smallest city in the smallest state, Central Falls, Rhode Island, is also bankrupt, I learned from national review.

 You've got state and municipal problems in Pennsylvania too, haven't you?